mattmerrick/FreeWebTools/README.md

 ## Introduction

-All of this code is written in the next.js framework.
+All of this code is written in the next.js framework using the app router.

 If you are new to coding, this was built using [shipfast](https://shipfa.st/?via=nichetools)

 Please star the repo and feel free to add your own free tools as well.
 <br /><br />

-If you want more make sure to check out [Niche Tools](https://nichetools.net) with over 7,000 web tools to browse.
-You are sure to find one that can be your next big hit.
+If you are looking for sites that rank well with LOW DR like some of these tools.
+Check out ->  [LowDR Sites](https://lowdrsites.com) a collection of sites with DR < 25 and a monthly search volume of 1k+.

 ## Tech Stack